m-aparna/Green-Buddy/README.md

 - **flask:** A WSGI web application framework for Python.
 It is used to build websites using python and handles requests from users easily.

             pip install flask

+     **Jinja2 template/render_templates:** This is included in flask.No need to install it separately.A template is rendered with specific data to produce a final document.
+Flask uses the Jinja template library to render templates.We will use templates to render HTML which will display in the user’s browser.

+No need to install it.
+It needs to be imported from flask.

 - **Flask login:** Flask-Login provides user session management for Flask.It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.